tengcharmaine/tp/docs/UserGuide.md

 **Q**: The right side of the window (Notes window) does not display the most updated contact I interacted with.
 **A**: Currently, our implementation of the Notes window is that it will only be changed when you use the `find ` command.
 No other command changes the content of the Notes window.

+**Q**: The notes display is not showing the full note.
+Can I expand the display?<br>
+**A**: ClinicMate does not currently support expanding the notes display.
+However, you can scroll through the notes using the scrollbar provided.

+**Q**: Some of my patient information is being truncated in the display.
+How can I view the full information?<br>
+**A**: Unfortunately, ClinicMate displays patient information in a fixed format, including sections such as email and note, in a fixed format that might cause long entries to be truncated (eg. An excessively long name would cause the name, age and gender to be truncated).
+This will be fixed in a future release.

+**Q**: Long lines of notes in the patient list are being unevenly truncated.
+Is this normal?<br>
+**A**: Yes, this is a known issue.
+You can view the full using the `show` command.

 --------------------------------------------------------------------------------------------------------------------
 ## Appendix: Planned Enhancements